 Relationships are all about making a commitment.
-After saying the "I-do's" and committing to each other, couples may want to take the step toward homeownership, requiring another type of commitment: the mortgage.
-When two people open a mortgage together, one is named the primary borrower, the person in charge of the mortgage, and the second is named the secondary borrower.
+After saying the "I-do's" and committing to each other, couples may want to take the step toward home ownership, requiring another type of commitment: the mortgage.
+When two people open a mortgage together, one becomes the primary borrower, and the other the secondary borrower.

 Determining who will be the primary and secondary borrowers depends on the type of joint mortgage opened and whether the borrowers are co-owners or co-signers.
 Both have an obligation to pay the mortgage debt, and both get sent to collection if the mortgage goes into default.

 Both the primary and secondary borrowers on a mortgage have the responsibility to pay the debt, but one may be listed before the other.
 For example, the primary borrower may be the property owner for a co-signed mortgage while the co-signer is the secondary borrower.

 In joint mortgages where the two people plan to live together and share ownership of the home, the primary borrower designation reflects credit score and income.
 Lenders have done away with the antiquated method of automatically assigning the husband as primary borrower, assuming he makes the most money and has a better credit score.
 Now the primary borrower is the person with the best credit score, because a higher credit score equals a better interest rate.
 If both borrowers have similar credit scores, lenders will list the person with the higher income as the primary borrower.